valtimo-platform/valtimo-documentation/release-notes/major10/10.3.0/valtimo-frontend-libraries.md

 * **Resizable Carbon sidenav**

-  After major 10, the product switched over to the Carbon design system.
-The sidenav included in this design system does does not include resize functionality.
+  The sidenav included in the Carbon design system does not include resize functionality.
 This functionality is now included by default on desktop resolutions.
 The default, minimum, and maximum sizes of the sidenav can be configured under the `customLeftSidebar` property in the environment file(s).
 The size is saved in the local storage, so the user preference will be retained on refresh.

 * **Improved styling of Beagle/Bootstrap elements**